joaoguedeszz/joaoguedeszz/README.md

 # João Guedes

-**`Software Engineer`**

-I am a software developer, passionate about transforming ideas into practical solutions through programming.
-I enjoy working on both the frontend and backend and in developing software, always seeking to write clean, functional and easy-to-maintain code.
+**`Software Engineer | Automation & AI Developer`**

+I am a software engineer focused on building intelligent and scalable solutions.
+I specialize in automation and artificial intelligence, developing systems that optimize processes, reduce manual work, and improve efficiency in real-world scenarios.

+I have experience in both frontend and backend development, working with APIs, system integrations, and modern architectures.
+My goal is to create clean, maintainable, and high-performance applications that not only solve problems, but also evolve with business needs.

-Currently, I am constantly learning and improving my skills, exploring new technologies and good development practices.
-I am familiar with creating responsive web interfaces, consuming APIs and building applications using the Node.js and Springboot ecosystem.
+Currently, I am constantly improving my skills in automation, AI, and software architecture, exploring new technologies to build smarter and more autonomous systems.

 ### 🧰 Languages and Tools
 <div style="display: inline_block"><br>